rachel-ftw/APOD-Exercise/README.md

 - If the width exceeds _1000px_ the app should use `hdurl` instead of `url` to render the image.
 - App should leverage `styled-components` at a minimum to style the various views

+Please also include a file with some information on your approach and thoughts as you did the exercise.

 #### FAQ

 > Can I pull in additional libraries and/or tweak the app configuration?